vts-contributor/ng-vts/components/pro-table/doc/index.en-US.md

 ### requestData
 `requestData` is the most important API of ProTable, `requestData` takes an array data.
 Each element of array must have defined properties following with `properties`. `requestData` takes over the `loading` settings and re-executes them when query form is queried.

-### Request
+### VtsRequest
-`Request` is a format for request defination for getting data or modifying data.
+`VtsRequest` is a format for request defination for getting data or modifying data.

 | Property | Description | Type | Default |
 | -------- | ----------- | ---- | ------- |